Alpaca Farming | Homesteading

 The best thing for the organic alpaca farmer and homesteader is the alpaca manure and their toilet habits.
 Alpacas are very obliging in that they choose one place to relieve themselves and soon you have a manure heap of good, non-smelling, slow-releasing manure which is ideal for your vegetables, orchards and flower gardens.

-Alpaca Farming - What to Feed Alpacas
+Alpaca Food and What to Feed Alpacas?

-There are a number of commercial alpaca mixes available, but these are best thought of as supplying vitamins and minerals rather than the bulk feed which is obtained through grazing.
+There are a number of commercial alpaca food mixes available, but these are best thought of as supplying vitamins and minerals rather than the bulk feed which is obtained through grazing.

-Alpaca Farming and General Care
+Keeping Alpacas and General Care

-Alpaca farming means that alpacas are very easy animals to keep, and really don't need much maintenance.
+Keeping alpacas means that alpacas are very easy animals to keep, and really don't need much maintenance.
 They have a low-protein diet of grasses and pasture plants.
 Because they have a clean breech they do not suffer from pests like fly-strike.

 They do, however, need a lot of water, particularly in the summer, where they can drink up to 4 liters of water a day.
 They will need some shelter, usually a 3-sided structure is sufficient so that they can get out of the wind, sun and rain when required.
-However, make sure too that their field has a fence of at least 4 feet to keep stray dogs and coyotes out.

 Always make sure that your alpacas have shade and water at all times.
 Shade created by trees, shade cloth or better still, a tall barn that will give shelter and ventilation.
 Having fans fitted is also a solution in areas of high heat and humidity.